Go Local for MUCH Better Coffee

 In any given city there are normally a number of locally owned coffee shops.

-The newest one in my area (Nashville, TN), is called Crema.
+My newest fav in Nashville, TN is called Crema.

 MUCH Fresher Coffee!